Search

 In his free time, he loves playing online Chess.

-Ronette has been married for 18 years to André, who serves in the worship team.
+Ronette has been since 2005 to André, who serves in the worship team.
 Together they have 3 children: Andries, Peter and little Anna.
 She enjoys exercise, knitting and is a big fanatic when it comes to houseplants!

 Elders & Deacons